Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 On demand decision making allows Agents to request decisions from their Brains only when needed instead of receiving decisions at a fixed frequency.
-This is useful when the Agents commit to an action for a variable number of steps or when the Agents cannot make decisions at the same time.
-This typically the case for turn based games, games where Agents must react to events or games where agents can take actions of variable duration.
+This is useful when the agents commit to an action for a variable number of steps or when the agents cannot make decisions at the same time.
+This typically the case for turn based games, games where agents must react to events or games where agents can take actions of variable duration.

-When you turn on **On Demand Decisions** for an Agent, your Agent code must call the `Agent.RequestDecision()` function.
+When you turn on **On Demand Decisions** for an Agent, your agent code must call the `Agent.RequestDecision()` function.
 This function call starts one iteration of the observation-decision-action-reward cycle.
 The Brain invokes the Agent's `CollectObservations()` method, makes a decision and returns it by calling the